lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.1.3.4"}

+This approach uses the definition of Key Encapsulation Mechanism (KEM) algorithm functions in {{I-D.ietf-lamps-cms-kemri, Section 1}}.

 In case the sender of a message has a KEM key pair, it can use a shared secret key obtained by KEM decapsulation of a ciphertext received using its private KEM key.

 Note: In this section both entities in the communication need to send and receive messages.
 For ease of explanation we use the term "Alice" to denote the entity possessing the KEM key pair and who wishes to authenticate messages sent, and "Bob" to denote the entity who needs to authenticate the messages received.